The first documented history of an office space dates back to ancient Rome where spaces were allocated to carry out official work.

 A telephone booth is a small soundproof enclosure that allows staff to have telephonic conversations.
 The configuration is for one or two people who want to have confidential calls or private conversations.

 In an open office, taking a customer call or a personal call can be quite distracting to colleagues and offers no privacy to the caller.
 The telephone booth is a soundproof enclosure that can provide the privacy needed to get on calls.

 Typically, usage of booths is restricted to a specific duration like an hour per person so that it is available to everyone.

 Unlike meeting rooms, discussion rooms are spaces with limited electronic amenities such as projectors and video conferencing.
 Sometimes they are also called breakout areas.
 They do have whiteboards and panels to discuss ideas and concepts with a group of people.

-They are used predominantly for work that requires a degree of privacy and the need for keeping items such as files, folders, and items that cannot be moved around.
-Cubicles are occupied by people in finance, human resources, and legal.
+They are used predominantly for work that requires a degree of privacy.
+Cubicles are also used for keeping items such as files, folders, etc. that cannot be moved around.
+Cubicles are usually occupied by people in finance, human resources, and legal.

 Traditionally, designated desks and cubicles allow employees to lock away their personal belongings when going out for meetings or lunches.
-However, in the open seating concept, this becomes impossible.
-So lockers provide employees to keep their belongings while they work at any desk.
+However, with hot desking, that is not convenient.
+So, lockers provide the space for staff to keep their belongings while they work at any desk.